SciLifeLab/TIDDIT/README.md

     sudo singularity build TIDDIT.simg Singularity

 The singularity container will download and install the latest commit on the scilifelab branch of TIDDIT.
+The "versioned_singularity" folder contains singularity recipes for installing certain releases of TIDDIT.

 The SV module
 =============